fryguy503/rebuildeq/deploy/hugo/content/post/necromancer-introduced.md

 title = "Necromancer Introduced"
 +++
 * Introduced 2 Necromancer trees
+* Lesson of the Devoted and other AA's that used to not be hotkey-able should now work!
+* Removed various necromancer skills including pet line, as it is now part of the dynamic pet system like many other classes.
 * Lifetaps now increase in mana cost for Shadowknights as they level to line up with the lifetap dynamic increase.
 * Chant Cycle, Poison, Focused Swarm, Intensity, Nightmare, and Festering Wound all now scale their damage based on group members.
 * Shaman and Mage pets weren't reduced by half, their min dmg was still too high, reduced this properly.